Few current antibiotics can combat bacteria that have the NDM-1 gene, making it potentially dangerous.

 NDM-1 stands for New Delhi metallo-ß-lactamase-1.
-It was first isolated in a Swedish patient of Indian origin who travelled to India in 2008.
+A medical team first isolated the gene in a Swedish patient of Indian origin who traveled to India in 2008.

 What is NDM-1?

-Carbepenem antibiotics are extremely powerful drugs that are used to fight highly resistant bacteria when other antibiotics have not worked.
-Even carbepenem is ineffective in cases of NDM-1.
+Carbapenem antibiotics are extremely powerful drugs that can counter the activity of highly resistant bacteria for which other antibiotics have not been effective.
+Even

 Has NDM-1 already spread?